What to Look For

 Everyone’s skin is different.
 We each have a unique constellation of birthmarks, moles, and freckles across our bodies.
 Fortunately, melanoma frequently has its own tell-tale signs – here’s what to look for on yourself and those you love.

-Learn more about melanoma subtypes and get at pictures here.
+Learn more about melanoma subtypes.

 ABCDEs of Melanoma: